ORIGIN OF BALLROOM DANCES

 The dance moves in modern ballroom dancing have now been standardized, and presently, a dancer needs to pass several levels to be considered a master of ballroom dance.
 This is because ballroom dances are intricate, and they contain specific techniques, tempos, vocabularies, and rhythms, which take time to learn.
 Although every ballroom dance style has its own particular aesthetics and rhythms, they still have a commonality that makes them somewhat similar.
 One commonality is that they are all performed by a pair of dancers, and they are danced in “closed hold”.
 In the closed hold dances, the couples are required to maintain five areas of contact with each other, with the man’s left hand holding the woman’s right hand, the woman’s left elbow resting on the man’s right elbow, the woman’s left hand on the right upper arm of the man, the man’s right hand on the woman’s shoulder, and the right parts of their chests touching.

 This dance came into existence in the 18th century and became the first dance where people actually connected with this closed hold.
 Shockingly, this connection caused the dance to be considered immoral and scandalous.
-The name waltz came from the Italian word “volver” which means to turn or to rotate.
+The name waltz came from the Italian word “Volver” which means to turn or to rotate.
 The Waltz follows a slow rhythm, and it is danced to about 30 bars or 90 beats per minute.
-Usually, one step is taken for every beat, or three steps for every measure.
+Usually, one step is taken for every beat or three steps for every measure.
 Despite having a slow tempo, the waltz can have advanced figures that may require six steps per measure, which may be complemented with various turns.
-In dance sport competitions, waltz features as the first single dance in the standard category.
+In dance sports competitions, the waltz features as the first single dance in the standard category.
 It was previously called slow waltz.

-At the turn on the 20th century syncopated ragtime music became very popular around the world.
+At the turn of the 20th century syncopated ragtime music became very popular around the world.
 A smooth dance like the waltz just would not match.
 Lots of “Trot” dances came into existence at that time starting with the Turkey Trot (which is a dance where people would flap their arms like wings).
 In 1914 Foxtrot was popularized by actor Harry Fox on the stage if the Ziegfield Follies.
 His quick jerky movement became a huge trend in New York.
-However, once it made it’s way into England, the jerky movements were smoothed out.
+However, once it made its way into England, the jerky movements were smoothed out.
 What came out of this was that the Foxtrot became a lot smoother and more refined like the waltz.
 In the years that followed, it was split into two forms, namely, the slow foxtrot, which is now referred to as foxtrot, and the fast foxtrot, which is now called quickstep.

 The Viennese Waltz